What is ITSM? Full Form & Process

 Configuration Management

-It includes the physical and logical perspective of the IT infrastructure and services
+It tracks the physical and logical view of the IT infrastructure and services in a configuration management database (CMDB).

 Change Management

-It is standard methods and procedures to manage all the changes made in ITSM services
+It is the set of standard methods and procedures used to approve, schedule, and track every change made to ITSM services.

 Release Management